FabianoEger/tago-documentation/tutorials.rst

 Building the Dashboard
 **********************

-Let's build a simple :ref:`dashboard <ref_dashboard_dashboard>` to visualize the data sent by BBB.
+Let's build a simple :ref:`dashboard <ref_dashboard_dashboard>` to visualize the data sent by your BBB.
 Click '+ New Dashboard' on the left side bar, type the name of your dashboard, and click on 'Create'.
-Let's add one widget to show the variable *switch* (open/closed).
+Let's add one widget to show the variable *switch* status (open/closed).
 Click on 'Add Widget' blue bottom and pick the widget *Display*.

 Start the configuration of this widget by adding the variable to be displayed.
 Type the variable name that will be sent by the device as 'switch', click on 'add' below the name.
 Select your bucket [dev01], your device [dev01], and click 'OK'.
+As there is no data yet, it will display *N/A*.
 Then, click 'Create', and your widget will be ready!

 .. raw:: html